-ON ELIZABETH -- She holds her hair and around her neck) out of the way as the into a corset over her slip.
-Estrella Elizabeth's back as she pulls the laces
+ON ELIZABETH -- She holds her hair and the medallion (still around her neck) out of the way as the maid cinches her into a corset over her slip.
+Estrella has her foot in Elizabeth's back as she pulls the laces tight.